AvinashDalvi89/internetkatta-hashnode/clstep2lr000109lgd54m1l4j.md

 * Collaboration

+Thanks to all volunteers Ajit Shinde, Pratik Upadhyay, Sibu Simran, Jitesh, Aastha Sushil, Vishal Alhat,Vinit, Nikita, Abhisek Mazumdar and Parth.
+This success would not have been possible without the incredible contributions of each and every one of you.

+Thanks to my mentor and supporter Vishal Alhat, Dheeraj Choudhary for regular guidance.

 I trust this blog post and my personal experience have provided valuable insights for your future event planning endeavors.
 If you have any questions or would like to connect further, feel free to reach out to me on Twitter I trust this blog post and my personal experience have provided valuable insights for your future event planning endeavors.
 If you have any questions or would like to connect further, feel free to reach out to me on Twitter [@AvinashDalvi\_](https://twitter.com/AvinashDalvi_)